Gualöv Church: Murals

 Gualöv Church contains medieval murals from two periods.
 The oldest are Romanesque in style and are located in the choir.
 They depict a knight and a woman, and an inscription in Latin stating that this is the portrait of Hugitus and his wife Hialmsvith, who ordered the decorating of the church.
 It has been suggested that the same couple probably ordered and financed the building of the church.
 In addition, the choir and nave also contain murals from the 1470s, depicting religious subjects such as the Last Judgment and the Nordic royal saints Olaf, Eric and Canute, but also e.g. the Wheel of Fortune.
 There are also fragments of decorative paintings in the church porch.

 Furnishings

 The main altarpiece of the church is from 1704, but the church also contains an altarpiece from the 1510s, displayed on one of the nave walls.
-It was most likely made in norther Germany.
+It was most likely made in northern Germany.
 The baptismal font and the pulpit both date from the 17th century.